Thursday, January 23, 2025

 From Ken’s Gratitude Journal

 2 pm the Wednesday afternoon of Thanksgiving eve.
 I’m off work, and for the first time in years, I have no engagements or familial responsibilities.
-No dog sitting duties for a coworker.
+No dog-sitting duties for a coworker.
 No work emails to answer.
 Nothing.
-I am sitting in my chair waiting for the gummi to kick in so that the angels might dance across the wall in front of me.
+I am sitting in my chair waiting for the gummy to kick in so that the angels might dance across the wall in front of me.
 I ordered some ceramic mushrooms online to add to the plants I have on the table next to me.

-There is a pot simmering on the stove with orange & apple slices, cinnamon, cloves, and honey because for once I want to be in some kind of holiday spirit.
-Unlike the many previous years, I am honestly thankful for what’s in front of me.
-This, in all its simplicity, could very well be as good as it gets and I am ok with it.
+There is a pot simmering on the stove with orange & apple slices, cinnamon, cloves, and honey because, for once, I want to be in some kind of holiday spirit.
+Unlike in many previous years, I am honestly thankful for what’s in front of me.
+This, in all its simplicity, could very well be as good as it gets, and I am ok with it.
 I am content.
 And while there may be a fine line between happiness and contentment, I will always believe they are one in the same.

 © Ken Tomaro